protieusz/NewType-36/README.md

 NewType-36, a modified [nowt36](https://github.com/tamago324/nowt36) that was originally designed by tamago324.
 The following designs were modified by me and I got the blessing from tamago324 for the modifications:

--PCB was design by using the nowt36 pcb files as reference and EasyEDA was used to designed the NewType-36 to include a integrated PMW3360 trackball sensor.
+-NewType-36 PCB was design by using the nowt36 pcb files as reference and EasyEDA was used to designed the NewType-36 to include a integrated PMW3360 trackball sensor.

 -MCU changed from Pro Micron to Waveshare RP2040 Zero that is to be smd soldered onto the keyboard pcb.